DopplerHQ/cli/BUILD.md

 #### Generate a GPG key

-Store the keys and passphrase in your enclave config
+Store the keys and passphrase in your Doppler config

 ```
 $ gpg --full-generate-key